Damenus/owca/example/k8s_monitoring/wca/README.md

 kubectl apply -k .
 ```

-Optionally, you can use token to connect to Kube API Server
+Optionally, you can use token to connect to Kube API Server, while WCA is using outside pod.
+Save Bearer token and CA cert to enable connection.
+Set their path in wca configuration.

 ```
 SERVICE_ACCOUNT=wca